ethanwongca/hai_work/Dataset/README.md

 ## 5.4 Running Preprocessing
 Now that your raw data is local, run the functions within the preprocessing directory in this repository to clean the data for VTNet. <br/>

-You can also do your own preprocessing, but note for the RNN component for VTnet it takes these columns from the raw Tobii data.
+You can also do your own preprocessing but note that the RNN component for VTnet takes these columns from the raw Tobii data.
 ## 5.5 Running Preprocessing

 Once the raw files are local, you can: